-On the one hand, vitamin D helps the body utilize vitamin A and, on the other hand, it prevents possible vitamin A toxicity.
+On the one hand, vitamin D helps the body utilize vitamin A; conversely, it prevents possible vitamin A toxicity.

-Moreover, vitamin D consumption is necessary to strengthen bone mineralization and prevent fractures through the consumption of vitamin A (Joo et al. 201535).
+Vitamin D consumption is necessary to strengthen bone mineralization and prevent fractures through consuming vitamin A (Joo et al. 201535).

-For example, cod liver oil enjoys the reputation of a historical natural remedy because it contains a unique balance of vitamin A and vitamin D in bioavailable form.
+For example, cod liver oil enjoys a reputation as a natural remedy because it contains a unique balance of vitamin A and vitamin D in a bioavailable form.

-With this in mind, it seems all the more reasonable that cod liver oil was once prescribed to babies through adults to the elderly.
+It seems reasonable that cod liver oil was once prescribed to babies, adults, to the elderly.

-Besides, you may well allow yourself 15 minutes of sunshine a day to boost your body’s vitamin D synthesis, weather permitting.
+Besides, you may well allow yourself 15 minutes of sunshine daily to boost your body’s vitamin D synthesis, weather permitting.

-Animal foods are not as bad as their reputation – especially when it comes to vitamin A.
+Animal foods are not as bad as their reputation, especially regarding vitamin A.

 Since most people can only convert minimal amounts of beta-carotene into retinol, you should reach for liver, fatty fish, eggs, or dairy products if you’re deficient in vitamin A.

 The same nutrient deficiencies that are a global problem are often limited to animal sources.
-In addition to vitamin A, it is usually various B vitamins people are lacking today.
+In addition to vitamin A, people lack various B vitamins today.